plone/training/mastering-plone/index.rst

 .. todo::

-    These chapters are outdated and will probably be removed:

-    * :doc:`export_code` (replaced by creating talk as a python schema)

     These chapters are outdated and need to be updated:

     * :doc:`views_1`: We still need browser views with Volto but there needs to be good example why and where?
     * :doc:`dexterity_2`: Shorten to only cover GS and upgrade-steps.
-Marker interface/behavior is no longer needed with a python talk schema \o/
+Marker interface/behavior is no longer needed with a python talk schema \\o/
     * :doc:`frontpage`: Move to a earlier place and build frontpage using the blocks.
 Should include a listing of features content from :doc:`behaviors_1`

     These chapters teach developing with classing Plone without Volto (i.e. server-side rendering):